camilocorreao/promusica3/content/en/pages/about/index.md

 So, if you are also passionate musicians or are simply curious about cool projects, get in touch with me.

+**Addition:**
+I obtained my diploma in concert guitar from the MDW, the former University of Music and Performing Arts in Vienna, under the guidance of Professor Walter Würdinger.
+I also received instruction from notable figures such as Paul Angerer, David Russell, Manuel Barrueco, Brigitte Zaczek, and Nicholas Goluses.

 {{< img-index "1" "das Studio in der Böcklinstrasse" >}}